 Goods vehicles (lorries, HGVs, vans etc)

-- In London: in 2014, HGVs accounted for 4% of all traffic, but 55% of cyclist and 12% of pedestrian deaths; 21 of the 44 cyclist fatalities between 2011-13 (inclusive) were as a result of a collision with a lorry, and ten of these involved a collision with a left-turning lorry.
+- A very significant proportion of cyclist fatalities involving lorries happen in London, where traffic density and cycle traffic specifically is much higher than average.
+In 2014, HGVs accounted for 4% of all the capital’s traffic, but 55% of cyclist and 12% of pedestrian deaths.
+Twenty-one of the 44 cyclist fatalities between 2011-13 (inclusive) were as a result of a collision with a lorry, and ten of these involved a collision with a left-turning lorry.